The Family Section gives four awards each year at the annual meetings of the American Sociological Association.

 2011 Susan L. Brown and Wendy D. Mannin; “Family Boundary Ambiguity and the Measurement of Family Structure: The Significance of Cohabitation.”
 Demography 46:85-101.

 Outstanding Graduate Student Paper Award

 Graduate students are invited to submit an article-length paper on the family.
 The paper should represent a finished product rather than a proposal for future work.
 The submission can be based on a course paper, a recently published journal article, a manuscript under review at a journal, or a conference presentation.
 Co-authored papers are acceptable if all authors are students, although the prize will be shared.
 The paper must have been written when the author was enrolled in a graduate program.
-Please send the paper by March 1, 2014 to Kristen Harknett email@example.com).
+Please send the paper by March 1, 2015 to Jenifer Bratter (firstname.lastname@example.org).

 Past Outstanding Graduate Student Paper Award Recipients

 2013 Abigail Weitzman, New York University, “The Daughter Tax: The Effects of Daughters on Maternal Outcomes in the Developing World”

 Abi Ocobock,University of Chicago, “The Power and Limits of Marriage: Married Gay Men’s Family Relationships”

 Neha Gondal, Rutgers University, “Who ‘Fills in’ for Siblings and How?
 A Multilevel Analysis of Personal Network Composition and its Relationship to Sibling Size”